Aloha ʻĀina: Hawaiian Renaissance

 During the "Hawaiian Renaissance" of the 1970s, the term again came into common use, and a social movement arose based upon it.
 Land struggles were the locus of this movement, which brought together ecological principles, ancient practices, historical interests, demilitarization/peace concepts and Hawaiian Sovereignty claims.

 The pinnacle of this movement came in 1976–77, with the occupation of the island of Kahoʻolawe by the group PKO (Protect Kahoʻolawe ʻOhana).
 Kahoʻolawe had been used as training area for the military since World War II, and was still an active bombing practice range for the U.S. Navy at the time.
 The PKO planned to "complete five landings symbolizing the five fingers of limahana (the working hand)."
 A group of activists, kupuna (elders) and cultural practitioners led by Kawaipuna Prejean and George Helm, a lauded Hawaiian singer, musician and speaker from Molokai reached the island by boat, but were later arrested.
 They returned, and two of the group, Walter Ritte and Richard Sawyer, were left behind on the waterless island when the others were again removed.
 Helm, who had become the group's leader and a hero to many, paddled the 7 miles from Maui on a surfboard, along with Kimo Mitchell in an attempt to return to Kahoʻolawe.
 The pair disappeared and Helm's body was never found.
-The Navy later ended its use of Kaho'olawe and funded a still-incomplete program to remove unexploded ordnance from the island.
+The Navy later ended its use of Kahoʻolawe and funded a still-incomplete program to remove unexploded ordnance from the island.